adambard/learnxinyminutes-docs/python.html.markdown

 most popular languages in existence.
 I fell in love with Python for its syntactic clarity.
 It's basically executable pseudocode.

-Note: This article applies to Python 3 specifically.
-Check out [here](http://learnxinyminutes.com/docs/pythonlegacy/) if you want to learn the old Python 2.7

 ```python
 # Single line comments start with a number symbol.